 Need your Certificate of Achievement reissued?
 Print the Certificate of Achievement Reissue Request form.

-The Certificate of Achievement looks like a certificate & has the logo of the Advanced Training program you attended.
-However, it is not a Transcript of CPE or Statement of Credit.
+The Certificate of Achievement looks like a certificate.
+It is not a Transcript of CPE or Statement of Credit.
 Although there is no expiration date, the pharmacist should maintain current continuing professional development in the area of their training.

 Certificate of Achievement Guidance Document for the Immunization Training Program